tiny8877/okta.github.io/_source/_docs/how-to/add-user-consent-to-flow.md

 User consent represents a user’s explicit permission to allow an application to access resources protected by scopes.
 Consent grants are different from tokens because a consent can outlast a token, and there can be multiple tokens with varying sets of scopes derived from a single consent.

 When an application needs to get a new access token from an authorization server, it may not need to prompt the user for consent if they have already consented to the specified scopes.
-Consent grants remain valid until the user manually revokes them, or until the user, application, authorization server or scope is deactivated or deleted.
+Consent grants remain valid until the user or admin manually revokes them, or until the user, application, authorization server or scope is deactivated or deleted.

 ## How to Require User Consent

 Use the following procedure to display the user consent dialog as part of an OpenID Connect or OAuth 2.0 request:

-1. Verify that you have the API Access Management feature enabled, and that User Consentis also enabled.
-If both features are enabled, you'll see a **User Consent** panel in the General tab for any app.
+1. Verify that you have the API Access Management feature enabled, and that User Consent is also enabled.
+If both features are enabled, you'll see a **User Consent** panel in the General tab for OpenID Connect apps.

     To enable these features, {{site.contact_support_lc}}.

-2. Add an app via the Apps API.
+2. Add an OpenID Connect app via the Apps API.
 The value you should specify for `consent_method` depends on the values for `prompt` and `consent`.
 Check the Apps API [table of values](https://developer.okta.com/docs/api/resources/apps#add-oauth-20-client-application) for these three properties.
 In most cases, `REQUIRED` is the correct value.

     Optionally, you can set the appropriate values for your Terms of Service (`tos_uri`) and Privacy Policy (`policy_uri`) notices using the same API request.